dotenv-org/dotenv-org.github.io/docs/integrations/vercel/express.md

 Learn how to make Vercel, Express, and Dotenv Vault work together.
 This tutorial assumes you have already created a `.env` file and [synced it](/docs/tutorials/sync).

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-vercel-express).

 ## 1. Set up Express for Vercel

 Set up your Express app to work with Vercel.
 Add `module.exports = app` to index.js.